 Many of the students on the horticulture or gardening courses demanded still more tuition, so another one year course, this time an advanced one year part-time course for former students and entitled Plants and Plantsmanship began, the lecturer list reading much like the Who’s Who of the gardening world.

-Other schools began teaching garden design and as Rosemary wanted more time to travel and write her books and realising that many aspiring garden designers could not spend two days over three terms studying, a new 10 week intensive Diploma Course in Garden Design was devised, taking place early January – end March and aimed at an international intake as well as students from the UK.
-All 11 of the first year’s intake graduated and are now making gardens.
-The 2015 intensive course was full at 16 students and is run by Rosemary Alexander supported by Rachel Myers and other tutors.
+Other schools began teaching garden design and as Rosemary wanted more time to travel and write her books, she realised that many aspiring garden designers could not spend two days over three terms studying.
+A new 10 week intensive Diploma Course in Garden Design was devised, taking place early January – end March and aimed at an international intake as well as students from the UK.
+All graduates are now making gardens.
+This intensive course takes 16 students and is run by Rosemary Alexander supported by architect Catriona Rowbotham and other tutors.

-A new once weekly course – Good Gardening, a planting design course – covering plants, horticultural techniques, planting design and occasional private garden visits, began in September 2014 and was oversubscribed.
-The School continues to be based at its natural central London home, Chelsea Physic Garden, and both the location, high standard of tuition and deep commitment of the students help the School maintain its reputation as the leading international establishment in gardening education.
+A once weekly course – Good Gardening, a planting design course – covering plants, horticultural techniques, planting design and occasional private garden visits runs annually from September to end of June and the School continues to be based at its natural central London home, Chelsea Physic Garden, and both the location, high standard of tuition and deep commitment of the students help the School maintain its reputation as the leading international establishment in gardening education.

 More information on the English Gardening School website